-(a) The developer may offer to enter into a planning agreement to undertake works, make monetary contributions, dedicate land, or provide some other material public benefit. planning agreements are the most appropriate mechanism for offers made prior to the issue of a development consent for the development.
+- (a) The developer may offer to enter into a planning agreement to undertake works, make monetary contributions, dedicate land, or provide some other material public benefit.
+Planning agreements are the most appropriate mechanism for offers made prior to the issue of a development consent for the development. - (b) If the developer has already received a development consent containing a condition requiring a section 7.11 contribution, the developer may offer to undertake works in kind through a works in kind agreement, or offer to dedicate land through a land dedication agreement.